 Like the rest of the Island in Andaman, the Indian Rupee is the Currency used.
 Port Blair has the most number of ATMs and institutions (Banks and Private Companies).
 Exchanging Currency and withdrawing money is thus most convenient in Port Blair.

 - State Bank Of India – Fill up a form and show your passport.
 The currency exchange rates are decided by the RBI

 - Island Tours and Travels – 5% above the exchange rate is charged.
 The advantage is you get to skip the queue.

-- Communication and Internet: Satellite broadband powers Internet connections in Port Blair.
-Since Optical fibre cables have not arrived here yet, the Internet is a slow and expensive luxury in the islands.
-Many cafes, restaurants, and hotels do provide WiFi facility but this is often disrupted or extremely slow.
+Satellite Broadband powers Internet Connections in Port Blair.
+Since Optical Fiber Cables have not arrived here yet, the Internet is a slow and expensive luxury in the Islands.
+Many Cafes, Restaurants, and Hotels do provide WiFi facility but this is often disrupted or extremely slow.
 As phone connectivity, BSNL and Vodafone are the two most reliable service providers.
-If you are looking to invest in a local number, buy a BSNL sim card (available in Port Blair and Havelock mostly)
+If you are looking to invest in a local number, buy a BSNL Sim Card (available in Port Blair and Havelock mostly)

-- Healthcare: Government Hospitals in the Andaman Islands provide free healthcare for all.
-Head to the G. B. Pant Hospital (03192 0 232102) for any treatment and medicines.
-Port Blair also has a couple of private medical centres that are often less crowded and best for speciality care, Apollo Clinic (03192 – 233550) and Chakroborty Hospital (9932084868) are best known in the island.
+Government Hospitals in the Andaman Islands provide Free Healthcare for all.
+Head to the G. B. Pant Hospital (03192 0 232102) for any Treatment and Medicines.
+Port Blair also has a couple of Private Medical Centers that are often less crowded and best for specialty care, Apollo Clinic (03192 – 233550) and Chakroborty Hospital (9932084868) are best known in the island.